How to Pay for College: 8 Tips to Manage Costs

 A growing number of students choose to work while they are in school to offset the cost of their education.
 Schools that offer flexible course schedules, night classes and online course options make it easier for students to find a balance between work and advancing their education.

 Many colleges and universities also offer part-time student employment opportunities through a Federal Work-Study Program, which includes both on-campus positions and community service positions.
 Federal Work-Study is available for both part-time and full-time students.
-For more information about Federal Work-Study at Herzing University, talk with our Educational Funding Department.
+For more information about Federal Work-Study at Herzing University, talk with our Financial Aid Department.

 5. Take advantage of employer-provided educational benefits